RECAPEM

 • Although the specificity is high, the sensitivity of the ‘lung-point sign’ is relatively low and is not seen in cases of total lung collapse *.

-• The location of the lung point is helpful in determining the size of the pneumothorax *.
+• The location of the lung point helps determine the size of the pneumothorax *.

 • A small pneumothorax will rise to the anterior portion of the chest, and therefore the lung point will be located anteriorly.